 The results of these programs include:

 - By providing women food farmers easy access to credit, adequate training and instilling in them the importance of saving, THP’s Microfinance Program enables women to engage in income-generating activities to increase their incomes and invest in their families and communities.

-- More than 1.3 million people have taken the HIV/AIDS and Gender Inequality Workshop, in which they not only learn the facts of AIDS, but also confront and transform the gender-based behaviors that fuel the pandemic.
+- More than 1.3 million people have taken the HIV/AIDS and Gender Inequality Workshop, in which they not only learn the facts of AIDS but also confront and transform the gender-based behaviours that fuel the pandemic.

 - In India, our Women’s Leadership Workshop has empowered 83,000 women elected to local councils to be effective change agents in their villages.
 They are forming district- and state-wide federations to ensure that their voices are heard at top levels of government.